irinesara/Ecommerce-Follow-Along/README.md

  Milestone 20
 In Milestone 20, we focused on developing a system to fetch and display user profile data.
 First, we created the /profile API endpoint, which retrieves user details from the server and stores them in an object.
 Next, we built the Profile.jsx React component, which fetches the user data from the /profile endpoint and displays it in a clean, user-friendly format on the frontend.
 This milestone enables users to view their profile information directly in the application.

+Milestone 22
+Milestone 22 involves creating an endpoint that accepts an address from the frontend address form and adds it to the `address` array in the `user` collection in the backend.
+The backend will receive a `POST` request with the address data, validate it, and update the corresponding user's document.
+This will allow users to store multiple addresses in their profile.
+The frontend will send the address information via an API call, and the backend will respond with a success or error message depending on the operation outcome.